Sail with Apsara

 I do not smoke and very rarely drink, so smokers or anyone who likes their booze should find another boat.

-I’m always happy to share my knowledge of boats and the sea, so if you’re wanting to learn sailing, Apsara could be the right boat for you.
+I’m a former yachmaster instructor, and I am always happy to share my knowledge of boats and the sea, so if you’re wanting to learn sailing, Apsara could be the right boat for you.

 Thinking of crewing on Apsara?